COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 Choose the most applicable customs procedure

-We have made a simple overview of the main decision points when choosing between full importation and Temporary Admission (TA).
-The overview is made primarily for EU outsiders but will of course also grant EU insiders a view on the same issues.
+We have created a simple overview of the main decision points when choosing between full importation and Temporary Admission.
+The overview is made primarily for EU outsiders but can also provide EU insiders with insight into the same issues.

 The customs aspect of flying within the EU

-Please have a look at the below tables and start locating the flight privileges needed and then learn about the risks and liabilities involved and thereafter take a decision on how to fly within the EU using the most applicable customs procedure.
+Please have a look at the tables below.
+Start by identifying the flight privileges needed, then learn about the risks and liabilities involved, and finally decide how to fly within the EU using the most suitable customs procedure.

 How are taxes handled? | Payment of all taxes 1) | Suspension of all taxes |